nikas-belogolov/esp-ble-prov/README.md

 ## Features

-- Security0 and Security1 sessions
+- WiFi provisioning supporting Security0 and Security1.
-- Automatic discovery of all BLE endpoints
+- Automatic discovery of provisioning and custom endpoints.
-- Network Discovery
-- WiFi provisioning
-- ESP provisioning reset/reprov commands

 ## Installation